 A few weeks ago, I read a post about the feels of early retirement and how strange they’ve turned out to be.
-The closer you get to early retirement, the more anxious you become.
+The closer you get to retirement, the more anxious you become.
 More nervous.
 More fearful.
 Not, as you might expect, more excited.

 Instead, it more closely resembles a drunk graph.
 A graph after a night of insane drinking and table dancing.
 It’s sorta bipolar, like this: